Email the Class

 - Bring a lunch, and perhaps enough for a light dinner if we stop on the way back

-- There will be an opportunity (no expectation) to purchase real Native American smoked salmon.
+- There will be an opportunity (no expectation) to purchase real Native American frozen or smoked salmon.
 If you think you would like to buy some, bring cash (no credit cards)

 - Remember that the Yakama are a sovereign nation, and that you are there as their guests.
 This trip is as much about appreciating the culture and position of Native Americans as it is about forest products.
 So be courteous.
 That doesn't mean don't have a good time, it just means be courteous.